iSci-3A12/intro-github-markdown/lesson2.md

 Borrowed shamelessly from Github's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page:
 > Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.

 Markdown uses simple notation to apply simple formatting rules.
-Since it's pretty much just plain text, it's transferrable and much simpler than marked-up text like HTML or even Word or Google documents.
+Since it's pretty much just plain text, it's transferable and much simpler than marked-up text like HTML or even Word or Google documents.
 It's also very readable in its plain text format, which is nice.
 For much of the writing that you do for the web, Markdown is good enough.
 Github uses Markdown for its documents (this document was created in markdown), as does a variety of other web platforms (Reddit and Trello, as examples).

 ## 2. Add a header to index.md
 - Open your ```index.md``` file for editing.
 Remove any text that was in there from Lesson 1.